opentiny/fluent-editor/CONTRIBUTING.md

 ### Local Startup Steps

-- Click the Fork button at the top right of the [Fluent Editor](https://github.com/opentiny/fluent-editor) code repository to Fork the upstream repository to your personal repository
+- Click the Fork button at the top right of the [TinyEditor](https://github.com/opentiny/fluent-editor) code repository to Fork the upstream repository to your personal repository
 - Clone your personal repository to the local
 - Associate the upstream repository to synchronize the latest code from the upstream repository
-- Run `pnpm i` in the root directory of Fluent Editor to install dependencies
+- Run `pnpm i` in the root directory of TinyEditor to install dependencies
 - Run `pnpm dev` to start the rich text website
 - Open the browser to visit: [http://localhost:5173/fluent-editor/](http://localhost:5173/fluent-editor/)